databrickslabs/ucx/docs/content/docs/installation/databricks_cli.md

+---
+linkTitle: "Install and authenticate Databricks CLI"
-## Install and authenticate Databricks CLI
+title: "Install and authenticate Databricks CLI"
+weight: 2
+---

 {{< callout type="info" >}}
 We only support installations and upgrades through [Databricks CLI](https://docs.databricks.com/en/dev-tools/cli/index.html), as UCX requires an installation script run to make sure all the necessary and correct configurations are in place.